 They were eventually covered over by other sediments, such as quartz and calcite, which compressed and cemented these desert drifts into what’s deemed as Navajo Sandstone.
 Winds have washed away layers to expose the original, now ancient, dune system, hence the name.
 It’s a unique terrain native to the Moab region.
 This is a great place to reflect on the immense power and beauty of nature over time.

-Balanced Rock is a must see right along the main road.
+One of the best things to do in Arches is see the Balanced Rock.
+Balanced Rock is a must-see right along the main road.
 Pull over in the designated parking lot and it’s just a short stroll for an up-close gander at a truly majestic natural wonder.
 It’s a 128 feet boulder impressively and precariously perched on top of a thin column of red rock.
-This gives the impression it could topple off at any moment, though it’s certainty attached to its ever eroding pedestal.
+This gives the impression it could topple off at any moment, though it’s certainty attached to its ever-eroding pedestal.

-At sunset it’s said to have a deep red-orange glow about it, but either way it photographs beautifully as it stands alone in the vast desert terrain without other large geological landmarks around it.
-You can even enjoy this site from afar in the comfort of your car if you wish, but it’s worth it to get our and stand right underneath it.
+At sunset, it’s said to have a deep red-orange glow about it, but either way, it photographs beautifully as it stands alone in the vast desert terrain without other large geological landmarks around it.
+You can even enjoy this site from afar in the comfort of your car if you wish, but it’s worth it to get out and stand right underneath it.

 Garden of Eden

 Next up will be a dazzling display of desert hoodoos and sandstone structures known as the Garden of Eden.
 This is a super chance to get out and walk amongst the formidable red rock formations, each more oddly shaped than the next.
 Some rock climbers try to tackle the stand-alone spires (which can be exciting to watch), and others mosey, mesmerized by the towering shapes around them.